TMJ/TMD Therapy in Fairhope

 Finding the Source & Providing Relief

-Fairhope dentists, Dr. Melton & Dr. Boles, can help find the source of your TMJ disorder and recommend a course of action to alleviate pain or symptoms.
+Fairhope dentists, Dr. Ted Melton & Dr. James Boles, can help find the source of your TMJ disorder and recommend a course of action to alleviate pain or symptoms.
 Using the latest in gentle, non-surgical treatments our doctors can help to eliminate symptoms.